Positive psychology: Methodological and philosophical critiques

-Lazarus held that positive psychology claims to be new and innovative but the majority of research on stress and coping theory makes many of the same claims as positive psychology.
+Lazarus held that positive psychology claims to be new and innovative, but much of the research on stress and coping theory makes many of the same claims as positive psychology.
 The movement attempts to uplift and reinforce the positive aspects of one's life, but everyone in life experiences stress and hardship.
-Coping through these events should not be regarded as adapting to failures but as successfully navigating stress, but the movement doesn't hold that perspective.
+Coping with these events should not be seen as adapting to failure, but rather as successfully navigating stress, a perspective that the movement does not fully embrace.

 Another critique of positive psychology is that it has been developed from a Eurocentric worldview.
-Intersectionality has become a methodological concern regarding studies within Positive Psychology.

-A literature review conducted in 2022 noted several criticisms of the area, including lack of conceptual thinking, problematic measurements, poor replication of results, self-isolation from mainstream psychology, decontextualization, and being used for capitalism.
+Intersectionality has become a methodological concern regarding studies within positive psychology.
+A literature review conducted in 2022 noted several criticisms of the area, including a lack of conceptual thinking, problematic measurements, poor replication of results, self-isolation from mainstream psychology, decontextualization, and being used for capitalism.

 Narrow focus

 In 2003, Ian Sample noted that "Positive psychologists also stand accused of burying their heads in the sand and ignoring that depressed, even merely unhappy people, have real problems that need dealing with."
 He quoted Steven Wolin, a clinical psychiatrist at George Washington University, as saying that the study of positive psychology is just a reiteration of older ways of thinking, and that there is not much scientific research to support the efficacy of this method.

 Psychological researcher Shelly Gable retorts that positive psychology is just bringing a balance to a side of psychology that is glaringly understudied.
 She points to imbalances favoring research into negative psychological well-being in cognitive psychology, health psychology, and social psychology.

 Psychologist Jack Martin maintains that positive psychology is not unique in its optimistic approach to emotional well-being, stating that other forms of psychology, such as counseling and educational psychology, are also interested in positive human fulfillment.
 He says while positive psychology pushes for schools to be more student-centered and able to foster positive self-images in children, a lack of focus on self-control may prevent children from making full contributions to society.
 If positive psychology is not implemented correctly, it can cause more harm than good.
-This is the case, for example, when interventions in school are coercive (in the sense of being imposed on everyone without regard for the child's reason for negativity) and fail to take each student's context into account.
+This is the case, for example, when interventions in school are coercive (in the sense of being imposed on everyone without regard for the child's reasons for negativity) and fail to take each student's context into account.